Eliasyoussef47/InstaAutoComment/README.md

 # InstaAutoComment
-Automatically places a comment on a user's new Instagram post.
+Automatically places a comment on specific users' new Instagram post.

 # Usage
 ## Requirements: